Amed Rosario Player Props: Guardians vs. Cardinals

 Amed Rosario At The Plate

-- Rosario is batting .232 with five doubles, four triples, a home run and nine walks.
+- Rosario is batting .233 with six doubles, four triples, a home run and 10 walks.

-- He has homered in one of 43 games, and in 0.5% of his plate appearances.
+- He has gone deep in one of 44 games, and in 0.5% of his plate appearances.

-- In nine games this year, Rosario has picked up an RBI, with more than one RBI once.
+- In 10 games this season (22.7%), Rosario has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.